sweng-epfl/public/sdp/guides/Intro.md

 Now, let's create the screen on which the proper greeting message will be displayed.

-To do so, add a second empty activity called **GreetingActivity** to your app and add a TextView with ID "greetingMessage" to its layout (the layout file is defined at `app/res/layout/activity_greeting.xml`).
+To do so, add a second empty activity called **GreetingActivity** to your app and add a TextView with ID "greetingMessage" to its layout (the layout file is defined at  **app > res > layout > activity_greeting.xml**).

 ## Add behavior to your app

-Now, you can add the code that starts the GreetingActivity when you click the button and sets the greeting message to "Hello <name>!", where <name> is the text field input.
+Now, you can add the code that starts the GreetingActivity when you click the button and sets the greeting message to "Hello \<name>!", where \<name> is the text field input.
 The [Android documentation on starting an activity](https://developer.android.com/training/basics/firstapp/starting-activity.html) contains all the information you need in order to do this.
 Reading documentation is an important part of being a software engineer.